 Early on he became a part of a group of musicians in his local church that formed a band called the Woodside Harmonica Band.
 This lead to a group called "The Hoosier Ramblers", and they secured a radio spot on radio station WDAN in Danville, Illinois.
-In addition to Curley Myers, the group included Carl Smith (not the Carl Smith), Jim Stokes, Tom "Stubby" Fouts, Jerry Richards, and Tiny Stokes.
+That group consisted of Jim Stokes, John Fife, Carl Smith, Dwight Stokes and Gerald (Curly) Myers.
+By 1939, they had evolved into a new group of entertainers over WDAN.
+That ensemble included Carl Smith (not the Carl Smith), Jim Stokes, Tom "Stubby" Fouts, Jerry Richards, and Tiny Stokes.

 When the Buccaneers came out of the Navy in 1946, they went to the Village Barn in New York for three years, and then to the WLS National Barn Dance for nine years.
 Curley's doctor advised him against getting back into show business because of the strenuous life style.
 He became involved in sales with the Credit Bureau of Frankfort, Indiana, but by 1949 his interest in music drew him back into the business, only in a different way.